Edwar Ramírez: New York Yankees: 2007–2009

-Oakland Athletics and return to the minor leagues: 2010–2011
+Texas Rangers: 2010

+On March 9, 2010, Ramirez was traded to the Texas Rangers in exchange for cash considerations.

+Oakland Athletics: 2010

-During spring training in 2010, the Yankees signed pitcher Chan Ho Park to a one-year contract.
-To make room for Park on their roster, Ramírez was designated for assignment by the Yankees on February 28, 2010.
-The Texas Rangers acquired Ramírez from the Yankees on March 9, 2010 in exchange for cash considerations.
-After the Oakland Athletics suffered injuries during spring training to relief pitchers Andrew Bailey, Michael Wuertz, and Craig Breslow, the Athletics traded infielder Gregorio Petit to the Rangers in exchange for Ramírez on March 24.
+After the Oakland Athletics suffered injuries during spring training to relief pitchers Andrew Bailey, Michael Wuertz, and Craig Breslow, the Athletics traded infielder Gregorio Petit to the Rangers in exchange for Ramírez on 24 March.

-Ramírez began the 2010 season with the Athletics on their Opening Day roster.
+Ramírez began the 2010 season with the Athletics on their opening day roster.
 In his first six appearances, Ramírez recorded 4.50 ERA.
-He was optioned to the Class AAA Sacramento River Cats of the PCL on April 27.
-The Athletics recalled Ramírez on May 7 and he made his seventh appearance on May 12 against Texas, allowing one run on two hits and two walks in one inning.
-After the game, he was designated for assignment, with a 1–0 record and a 4.91 ERA in seven relief appearances.
-He was outrighted to the River Cats on May 21.
-He spent the rest of the season with Sacramento, and did not return to MLB in September.
+He was optioned to Triple-A on 27 April.
+The Athletics recalled Ramírez on 7 May and he made his seventh appearance on 12 May against Texas, allowing one run on two hits and two walks in one inning.
+After the game, he was designated for assignment.
+He was outrighted to the Sacramento River Cats on 21 May.
+He spent the rest of the season in the minors.

+Leones de Yucatán: 2011

-Ramírez pitched for the Leones de Yucatán of the Class AAA Mexican League in 2011, where he joined other MLB veterans including Jorge Sosa and D'Angelo Jiménez.
-The Leones activated him on their roster on May 21, 2011, and he made his first appearance for Yucatán the next day.
-The Leones released Ramírez in June.
+On May 20, 2011, Ramírez signed with the Leones de Yucatán of the Mexican League.
+Leones activated him on 21 May, and he made his first appearance for Yucatán the next day.
+He was released on June 20.
+In 11 games 8.2 innings he struggled horribly going 1-2 with a 10.38 ERA with 9 strikeouts and 1 save.

+Coaching career

+Ramirez has since returned to the Yankees organization as a coach.
+He has served as pitching coach for the Yankees Dominican Summer League team since 2019.

-Scouting report
+Scouting Report

 At 6 ft 3 in and 150 lbs, Torre once compared Ramírez's appearance to a thermometer.
 Ramírez primarily throws a fastball with slight lateral movement that averages 91 mph.
 He also has two offspeed pitches: a standard changeup, and a low 80s circle changeup, his primary strikeout pitch, that has similar movement to a palmball, and is particularly effective against left-handed batters.
 The changeup, Ramírez said, gave the fastball the appearance of being as fast as 98 mph.
 He developed a low 80s slider into his repertoire.
 His delivery was unusual, making it difficult to pick up the ball out of his hand.